control.StateSpace

 • dt = None: no timebase specified

 Systems must have compatible timebases in order to be combined.
-A discrete time system with unspecified sampling time (dt = True) can be combined with a system having a specified sampling time; the result will be a discrete time system with the sample time of the latter system.
-Similarly, a system with timebase None can be combined with a system having any timebase; the result will have the timebase of the latter system.
-The default value of dt can be changed by changing the value of control.config.defaults['control.default_dt'].
+A discrete-time system with unspecified sampling time (dt = True) can be combined with a system having a specified sampling time; the result will be a discrete-time system with the sample time of the other system.
+Similarly, a system with timebase None can be combined with a system having any timebase; the result will have the timebase of the other system.
+The default value of dt can be changed by changing the value of config.defaults['control.default_dt'].

 A state space system is callable and returns the value of the transfer function evaluated at a point in the complex plane.
-See __call__() for a more detailed description.
+See StateSpace.__call__ for a more detailed description.

 Subsystems corresponding to selected input/output pairs can be created by indexing the state space system: